frconor-ebook/meditations/_posts/2025-05-01-the-multiplication-of-the-loaves-and-fish.md

 Over time we get transformed into Christ.

-We can turn to the Woman of the Eucharist who must have received Our Lord in the Masses of St. John with enormous piety.
+We can turn to the "Woman of the Eucharist" (John Paul II, Encyclical, *Ecclesia de Eucharistia*, Point 53, April 17, 2003), who must have received Our Lord in the Masses of St. John with enormous piety.

 The words "the Body of Christ" must have meant something very special to Our Lady.
 And her "Amen" must also have been something very special.